sarietta/theoputer-blog/content/posts/alu-subtraction.md

 Ok that's the second time I've intentionally misspelled that word.
 Enough is enough.
-We aren't quite done yet. we've covered how to perform subtraction via two's complement numbers, but we haven't derived a way to take a postive number and turn it into it's negative sister.
+We aren't quite done yet. we've covered how to perform subtraction via two's complement numbers, but we haven't derived a way to take a positive number and turn it into its negative sister.
 So let's do that!
 No one can stop us now.
 Consider a positive
 number: